Homemade Butterhorns with Nuts Pastry

 Make a well in the center of the dry ingredients, add in the wet ingredients and mix.

-Roll out the dough on a floured counter.
-Spread with butter and then roll the dough up like a jelly roll.
+Roll out the dough on a floured counter until your dough is about 1/3″ thick.
+Spread with butter and then roll the dough up like you would cinnamon buns.

 Place on a greased cookie sheet, cover with a towel and let rise about an hour.